The Camping & Caravanning Club Logo

 7. Prepare for a good night’s sleep

-There’s a good chance a festival campsite will be noisy at times which can be annoying if you’re trying to sleep.
-Make sure you take your most comfortable camping mat, bedding, earplugs, an eye mask, and any other sleeping accessories that may help.
-If you’re trying to keep camping costs down, look at our guide to buying second-hand camping gear.
+Festival campsites can get noisy at times, which can be frustrating if you are trying to sleep.
+Make sure you bring your most comfortable camping mat, bedding, earplugs, an eye mask, and any other accessories that help you rest.

 8. Pack the right outfits